-Locate the vehicle's Data Link Connector (DLC).
-See TEST CONNECTORS on page 73 for connector location.
+1. Locate the vehicle's Data Link Connector (DLC).
+See TEST CONNECTORS on page 63 for connector location.

-Some DLCS have a plastic cover that must be removed before connecting the Diagnostic Tool cable connector.
+Some DLCS have a plastic cover that must be removed before connecting the Tool cable connector.

-- 2. Connect the Diagnostic Tool cable (with the Ford Connector Cable Adaptor attached) to the Diagnostic Tool, then connect the adaptor to the vehicle's DLC.
-Press the POWER/LINK ♠ b button to turn the Diagnostic Tool ON, then press the ENTER ⊕ button to continue. - The Ford Menu displays.
+Connect the Tool cable (with the Ford Connector Cable Adaptor attached) to the Tool, then connect the adaptor to the vehicle's DLC.
+Press the POWER/LINK Button to turn the Tool ON, then press the ENTER button to continue.